-The Graduate Certificate in Midwifery is an 18-unit course offered by the Faculty of Medicine, Nursing and Health Sciences.
+The Graduate Certificate in Midwifery is an 18-unit course offered by the College of Nursing and Health Sciences.

 Applicants must normally hold a midwifery degree or equivalent qualification, and must be Registered Midwives, and must hold a current practising certificate.

 However, the Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.